 Outsourcing bookkeeping eliminates many overhead costs associated with hiring an in-house employee.
 Here’s how it compares:

-Hourly Rates for Outsourced Services
+Bookkeeper Hourly Rate in Australia for Outsourced Services

 - Overseas services: AU$25 – AU$60 per hour (but may have issues like time zone differences or unfamiliarity with Australian laws).